appium/appium-flutter-driver/README.md

 ### Note
 - Flutter context does not support page source
     - Please use `getRenderTree` command instead
+- You can send appium-xcuitest-driver/appium-uiautomator2-driver commands in `NATIVE_APP` context

 ## TODO
 - [ ] CI (unit test / integration test with demo app)